Gerw88/Speckl/README.md

-#Speckl: Bitmap Patterner
+#Speckl: Image Patterner
-Bitmap Image Sampler Project in Processing - to create vector files for engraving and routing
+developed in Processing language- to create vector files for engraving and routing, originally conceived as a simple complementary script to work with [Lasersaur](http://www.lasersaur.com/) machines and the Lasersaur App, but would no doubt have applications in routing, cutting and other digital fabrication

 ###Latest Release
 ~~link~~, .PDE file for Processing 3.0, version 0.1 released October 00th, 2015